Skip to content

 Send Transaction Script

 You'll only need one file to execute a transaction between accounts.
-For this example, you'll be transferring 1 TANGO token from an origin address on the demo EVM appchain (from which you hold the private key) to another address.
+For this example, you'll be transferring 1 TANGO token from an origin address on the demo EVM network (from which you hold the private key) to another address.
 To get started, you can create a transaction.ts file by running:

 touch transaction.ts